stirby/ts-labling/README.md

 This is done by using a Box App to pull images from UA's domain, pump them to your browser, and save selected labels in a [MongoDB Atlas](www.mongodb.com/cloud/atlas) cluster.
 This app was written in [Typescript](https://www.typescriptlang.org/) using [NextJS](https://nextjs.org/) and deployed with [Vercel](vercel.com/).

+## Database Notes

+### Congestion Labels:
+Labels for each lane are keyed by integers:
+- 0 = Unclear (Can't determine from photo)
+- 1 = Congested
+- 2 = Not-Congested

+This is done to enable changes to the strings they represent in the future, and reduce occupation of the DB.

 ---

 ## Credit